sarabenali88/IoT/docs/web/technical_documentation.md

 appointment has been added.
 The message also contains a close button that removes the message and clears the input fields, so the users can add new appointments immediately.

+The reason why I chose to use Fetch API is because I am familiar with it.
+I have used it in another projects and by using Fetch API I can easily create HTTP requests.
+While other options do exists, I wanted to use this because I already know how it works.

 ## API endpoint